A framework for rank identities -- With a view towards operator algebras: Abstract

 \section{Abstract}

-For every square matrix $A$ over a field $\mathbb{K}$, we have the equality $\mathrm{rank}(A) + \mathrm{rank}(I-A) = \mathrm{rank}(I) + \mathrm{rank}(A-A^2)$.
+For every square matrix $A$ over a field $\mathbb{K}$, we have the equality $\mathrm{rank}(A) + \mathrm{rank}(I-A) = \mathrm{rank}(I) + \mathrm{rank}(A-A^2)$ where $I$ denotes the identity matrix with the same dimensions as $A$.
 In this article, we start a program to systematically characterize and generalize such rank identities with a view towards applications to operator algebras.
-We initiate the study of so-called ranked rings (unital rings with a `rank-system'), the main examples of interest being finite von Neumann algebras and Murray-von Neumann algebras.
+We initiate the study of so-called ranked rings (unital rings with a `rank-system'), the main examples of interest being finite von Neumann algebras, Murray-von Neumann algebras, and von Neumann rank-rings.
 In our framework, a field $\mathbb{K}$ may be viewed as a ranked ring with a $\mathbb{Z}^+$-valued rank-system consisting of the usual rank functions on $M_n(\mathbb{K})$ (for $n \in \mathbb{N})$ and serves as the motivating example.
-We show that a finite von Neumann algebra $\mathscr{R}$ with center $\mathscr{C}$ (and the corresponding Murray-von Neumann algebra $\mathscr{R}_{\textrm{aff}}$) may be endowed with a $\mathscr{C}^{+}$-valued rank-system, considering $\mathscr{C}^{+}$ as a commutative monoid with respect to operator addition.
+We show that a finite von Neumann algebra $\mathscr{R}$ with center $\mathscr{C}$ (and the corresponding Murray-von Neumann algebra $\afr$) may be endowed with a $\mathscr{C}^{+}$-valued rank-system, considering $\mathscr{C}^{+}$ as a commutative monoid with respect to operator addition.
 We give an algorithm to generate rank identities in ranked $\mathbb{K}$-algebras via the polynomial function calculus, and in ranked complex Banach algebras via the holomorphic function calculus.
-As an illustrative application, using these abstract rank identities we show that the sum of finitely many (not necessarily self-adjoint) idempotents $E_1, \ldots, E_m$ in a finite von Neumann algebra is an idempotent if and only if they are mutually orthogonal, that is, $E_i E_j = \delta_{ij}E_i$ for $1\le i, j \le m$.
+As an illustrative application, using these abstract rank identities we show that the sum of finitely many idempotents $e_1, \ldots, e_m$ in a finite von Neumann algebra is an idempotent if and only if they are mutually orthogonal, that is, $e_i e_j = \delta_{ij} e_i$ for $1 \le i, j \le m$.
 In contrast, this does not hold in general in the ring of bounded operators on an infinite-dimensional complex Hilbert space.

 {\bf Keywords:} Center-valued rank, rank identities, ranked ring, Murray-von Neumann algebras 0.01in {\bf MSC2010 subject classification:} 13G05, 15A03, 46L10, 47L60